YamasakiRhys/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/c769dda7-160a-463f-a999-10ec6e3a52e3" height="80%" width="80%" alt="server manager in DC-1"/>
 </p>
 <p>
 The Server manager should automatically load up if not click on Start and you should see the Server Manager icon.
-Click on Add roles and features and accept the defaults until Select Server Roles.
+Click on Add roles and features, and accept the defaults until Select Server Roles.
 We'll select Active Directory Domain Services.
 </p>
 <br />
 <p>